 Things to note when using the Index

-• Laws marked as ‘Racialised’ are laws from a previous era that, to the best of our knowledge, did not contain racial disabilities but have, in the present era, been amended to do.
+• Laws marked as ‘Racialised’ are laws from a previous era that, to the best of our knowledge, did not originally contain racial disabilities but have, in the present era, been amended to do so.

 • Laws marked as ‘Ancillary’ are laws that are not necessarily directly racial in their text but form a necessary part of race law.
 These laws are either downstream from other race laws, meaning those other race laws are necessary for these laws to operate effectively; or they are upstream from other race laws, meaning these laws are necessary for those other race laws to operate effectively.
 Laws whose racial nature are unclear are also marked as Ancillary.